eat-sleep-code/vlc-web-audio-ui/README.md

 # VLC Web Audio Player for Raspberry Pi (including Buster!)

-After setting up a [PiMoRoNi PhatBeat](https://shop.pimoroni.com/products/phat-beat) to stream internet radio via VLC audio, I discovered that VLC apparently hasn't updated their web player since 1996.
+After setting up a [Pimoroni pHAT BEAT](https://shop.pimoroni.com/products/phat-beat) to stream internet radio via VLC audio, I discovered that VLC apparently hasn't updated their web player since 1996.
 It is a mish-mash of tiny icons and features that don't apply on a headless Raspberry Pi.

 ___